rapidsai/cuml/cuML/DEVELOPER_GUIDE.md

 # Coding style

 # Error handling
 All calls to CUDA APIs should be done via the provided helper macros `CUDA_CHECK`, `CUBLAS_CHECK` and `CUSOLVER_CHECK`.
-Those macros take care of checking the return values of the used API calls and generate an exception in case the command was no successful.
+Those macros take care of checking the return values of the used API calls and generate an exception in case the command was not successful.
 In case an exception needs to be avoided, e.g. when implementing a destructor, `CUDA_CHECK_NO_THROW`, `CUBLAS_CHECK_NO_THROW ` and `CUSOLVER_CHECK_NO_THROW ` (currently not available, see https://github.com/rapidsai/cuml/issues/229) should be used.
 Those macros will only log the error but do not throw an exception.

 # Logging
 Add once https://github.com/rapidsai/cuml/issues/100 is addressed.